oddbird/css-sandbox/src/rwd/query/tag-explainer.md

-Since all known use-cases attempt to query the _most immediate available space_, we don't see any need for querying containers with an explicit syntax, or any way to "skipping over" one container to query the next.
+Since all known use-cases attempt to query the _most immediate available space_,
+I don't see any need for querying containers with an explicit syntax, or any way to "skipping over" one container to query the next.